karlkeefer/pngr/README.md

 ## Features
 - Hot-reload, front and back, including a test-runner for golang changes
 - JSON Web-Token cookies with automatic refresh: ready for horizontal scaling
-- Uses `alpine` images for small footprint
+- Uses multi-stage builds for small production images
 - Feature development is up to you!

 ## Requirements